flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 However, with so many processes being switched between, there is a risk of **race conditions** occurring.
 Race conditions are when at least two processes are fighting over the same data block — meaning they access and alter shared data at the same time.
 This gives us unexpected results in our process and exposes it to a vulnerable state.

+### Real-World Exploit: Dirty COW 🐄

-> Real-World Exploit: **Dirty COW (CVE-2016-5195)** is a kernel-level exploit which leveraged a race condition to gain write access to the Linux kernel’s memory mappings with copy-on-write, allowing an attacker to raise their privileges and disable security mechanisms.
+**Dirty COW (CVE-2016-5195)** is a kernel-level exploit which leveraged a race condition to gain write access to the Linux kernel’s memory mappings with copy-on-write, allowing an attacker to raise their privileges and disable security mechanisms.
 Here’s [a video](https://www.youtube.com/watch?v=kEsshExn7aE) if you want to learn more. 🐄

 Okay now we all get it.
 Processes aren’t *really* running at the same time on one CPU, only one process per single-core CPU.
 Now that we have a good grasp on how processes share CPU time, let’s face another question…